 Read more: Tips for working remotely while kids are home.

-Eventually, coronavirus could become a seasonal virus.
-However, we don’t anticipate the changing weather and summer heat to reduce the spread of the infection.
+Eventually, COVID-19 could become a seasonal virus.
+However, we don’t anticipate the changing weather and summer heat will reduce the spread of the infection.
 Continue to take standard precautions, like frequently washing your hands and staying home when sick.